rstudio-education/armcompanion/bookdown/alison-bookdown/index.Rmd

 bibliography: [book.bib, packages.bib]
 biblio-style: apalike
 link-citations: yes
-description: "This is a minimal example of using the bookdown package to write a book.
+description: "This is a minimal example of using the bookdown package to write up some notes from the rstudio::conf Advanced R Markdown Workshop.
 The output format for this example is bookdown::gitbook."
 cover-image: images/books.jpg
 url: 'https\://alison-bookdown.netlify.com/'
 github-repo: rstudio-education/arm-companion-rsc2019
 ---

 # Welcome {-}